Toyota Camry (XV80): Middle East

-The Camry XV80 was introduced to the Gulf region in August 2024, built in Japan.
+The Camry XV80 was introduced to the Gulf region in August 2024, with models being sourced from Japan.
 Power train options includes a 2.5-liter four cylinder engine in both gasoline-only and hybrid forms.
 Trims in Saudi Arabia includes E, E+, LE, Grande and Lumiere.

 North America

 The Camry XV80 is available with four grades in North America: LE, SE, XLE and XSE.
-In the market, for the first time, all trim levels of the Camry come standard with a hybrid powertrain and an optional all-wheel-drive; a V6 is no longer available.
+In the market, for the first time, all trim levels of the Camry come standard with a hybrid powertrain and an optional all-wheel-drive; inline-4 and V6 gasoline-only powertrains are no longer available.
 Toyota made the Camry all-hybrid, to help keep the nameplate and its internal combustion engine relevant, as they transition to electrification and become carbon neutral.

 The touchscreen sizes for the audio multimedia system have been increased.
 LE and SE grades comes standard with a 8.0-inch touchscreen, while a 12.3-inch touchscreen is available on SE, and standard on XLE and XSE grades.
 The vehicle is equipped with Toyota's updated audio multimedia system that debuted on the XK70 series Tundra, and the Toyota Safety Sense (TSS) 3.0 suite of advanced driver-assistance systems.

 In 2025, for the 2026 model year, the Nightshade Edition grade was added, based on the SE grade.